fltk-rs/fltk-webview/README.md

     let mut wv = fltk_webview::Webview::create(false, &mut wv_win);
     wv.navigate("https://google.com");

+    // for version 0.2, use wv.run();
     app.run().unwrap();
 }
 ```
+P.S.
+Note that this example examples is for version 0.3, for version 0.2, use `wv.run();` to let webview run the event loop.

 ## Dependencies
 - fltk-rs's dependencies, which can be found [here](https://github.com/fltk-rs/fltk-rs#dependencies).